kiedtl/caustic/README.md

 	- **`vi`** (sorry)
 	- <s> a custom editor</s>
 	- oh wait, ed is the standard text editor. never mind.
-- `man`
-	- includes the manual pages for sbase and ubase.
 - tiny fetch script
 	- **a slightly modified version of [golfetch](https://github.com/dylanaraps/golfetch)